Pectin Benefits, Nutrition and How to Use - Dr. Axe

 Try this Pear Cranberry Salad for lunch or dinner.
 The flavors of this salad are interesting and work well together — plus you take advantage of the amazing pectin health benefits.

-Zucchini is also a great source, so this Zucchini Noodles with Marinara Sauce would be a perfect meal to boost your fiber intake and lower cholesterol levels.
+Zucchini is also a great source, so this Zucchini Noodles with Marinara Sauce recipe would be a perfect meal to boost your fiber intake and lower cholesterol levels.

 Lastly, since apples provide a good amount of this fiber, you can try this Baked Apple Cinnamon Oatmeal Recipe.